hashicorp/terraform-provider-azurerm/website/docs/r/mysql_virtual_network_rule.html.markdown

 Manages a MySQL Virtual Network Rule.

+~> **Note:** The `azurerm_mysql_virtual_network_rule` resource will be deprecated since Azure Database for MySQL - Single Server and its sub resources are scheduled for retirement (https://go.microsoft.com/fwlink/?linkid=2216041) by September 16, 2024 and they migrate (https://go.microsoft.com/fwlink/?linkid=2202255) to Azure Database for MySQL - Flexible Server and its sub resources now.

 -> **NOTE:** MySQL Virtual Network Rules [can only be used with SKU Tiers of `GeneralPurpose` or `MemoryOptimized`](https://docs.microsoft.com/azure/mysql/concepts-data-access-and-security-vnet)

 ## Example Usage